ybjv02/ctf-writeups/2022/GreyCTF/runtime-environment-1/runtime-environment-1.md

 | homerrr      | s1tw+kmqnj--     |
 | bigdawgg     | Cd34+1Tf+yn-     |

 Comparing the outputs, I noticed that there were dashes at the end of some of them, which was similar to how `base64` encoding uses `==` as padding.
-I hence inferred that `main_Encode` was in fact just base64 encoding utilizing an alternative character set.
+I hence inferred that `main_Encode` was in fact just base64 using an alternative character set.

 ### Solution